zeroc-ice/ice/distribution/src/bcc/doc/README.txt

   > nmake /f Makefile.mak

 Note that this requires Microsoft NMAKE.
-If you do not already have this installed, you can download it as part of the Windows Platform SDK:
+If you do not already have NMAKE installed, you can download it as part of the Windows Platform
+SDK:

   http://www.microsoft.com/downloads/details.aspx?FamilyId=E6E1C3DF-A74F-4207-8586-711EBE331CDC&displaylang=en

 To run these demos, you need to add the Ice bin directory to your PATH, as shown below:

-set PATH=<Ice installation root directory>\bin;%PATH%
+  > set PATH=<Ice installation root directory>\bin;%PATH%

 Next, open a Command Prompt, change to the desired demo subdirectory, and type 'server' to start the server.
 In a separate Command Prompt